We’re heading into 2023, and that means, it’s time to start prepping for those 2023 Disney World trips!

 Grand Openings

-In 2023, we’ll have quite a few big openings to celebrate in the parks!
-Starting with the springtime, TRON Lightcycle Run will FINALLY open in Magic Kingdom, and Roundup Rodeo BBQ will start serving guests in Hollywood Studios.
-Whenever these two things open, those parks will likely be busy in the weeks that follow (and probably months for TRON!).
+In the next couple of years, we’ll have quite a few big openings to celebrate in the parks!
+We saw major crowds when TRON Lightcycle / Run officially opened in Magic Kingdom and when Roundup Rodeo BBQ started serving guests in Disney’s Hollywood Studios.

 Hurricane Season